Scale-free behavior of weight distributions of connectomes: Methodology

 \section{Methodology}

 The connectome is defined as the structural network of neural connections in the brain~\cite{SpornsPLOSBIO2005}.
 At the size of a single neuron, existing imaging methods are unable to fully resolve the roughly $\approx 10^{11}$ neurons that make up the human brain.
 In this work, we employed coarse-grained networks, acquired using diffusion tensor imaging, including $\approx 10^6$ nodes which is found to agree well with ground-truth data from histology tract tracing~\cite{LandmanNEUROIM2011, DelettreNETNEURO2019}.
-Such large, whole-brain network data are obtained from the Open Connectome Project repository and have been previously analyzed~\cite{GastnerSCIREP2016}.
-Here, we consider three connectome datasets: KKI-113, KKI-18, fruit fly, and the mouse retina.
-Table~\ref{tab:netprops} shows the network properties of these datasets.
+Such large, whole-brain network data are obtained from the Open Connectome Project repository and have been previously analyzed~\cite{GastnerSCIREP2016}. \mage{The enormous number of nodes results from the usage of various parcellations that are closer to voxel resolution.
+For instance, the brain masks of a conventional aligned MRI with 1mm resolution include about 1.8 million voxels.} Here, \mage{various connectome datasets are considered: human} KKI-113, KKI-18, \mage{H01 (1mm$^3$)}, fruit fly \mage{(various versions with properties detailed below)}, and the mouse retina. \mage{All of which are considered large enough to avoid finite-size limits.} Table~\ref{tab:netprops} shows the network properties of these datasets.